 What key changes are included in the LCE templates?

-- Move from a checklist style that has mainly yes/no or multi-choice answers to a narrative style that prompts descriptions and attachments of work performed to ensure that the auditor is documenting what they have done and why – designed to get the job done in a thorough but not over-the-top way.
+- A narrative style that prompts descriptions and attachments of work performed to ensure that the auditor is documenting what they have done and why – designed to get the job done in a thorough but not over-the-top way.

-- Rather than including every detail of the requirements of the standards, complex and detailed points of the standards are summarised and deliberately made into plain English (we are assuming that the auditor has a good grasp of the standards, and will refer to the actual standards by hyperlink to XRB website if required).
+- Complex and detailed points of the standards are summarised and deliberately made into plain English (we are assuming that the auditor has a good grasp of the standards, and will refer to the actual standards by hyperlink to XRB website if required).

 - ISA application material has been chosen so that the template focuses on requirements that are the most applicable to small entities.

-- Remove detailed compliance testing – templates assume a substantive-based approach, without reliance on systems testing.
+- Detailed compliance testing has been removed – templates assume a substantive-based approach, without reliance on systems testing (systems notes and basic walk-throughs are of course still required under the standards).

 - Make the process more transparent by bringing important work “to the top”, removing duplication and streamlining workflow.